MadLadsTechnology/QS99/README.md

   - Our package manager of choice

 ## Future Work
+### More and better tests
+There are some tests we want to implement to make life easier, especially on the frontend.
+Due to a lack of time, we couldn't implement as many tests as we wanted.

 ### Better admin page
 The admin page is currently not designed for mobile.